Greetings cat lovers… are you wondering if you’re seeing a few symptoms of illness in your normally active cat?

 Worried about that sleek tigress napping on your couch?

-Have you noticed subtle changes in your elderly furry friend?
+Noticing subtle changes in your elderly furry friend?

 Sometimes it’s something you can’t quite put your finger on that starts nagging at you.